Subscribe To This Site

 • If you do not like to wear goggles or safety glasses, you should consider a face shield to prevent bugs from hitting your eyes and causing accidents.

-Most states require eye protection and this is one solution.
+• Most states require eye protection and this is one solution.

-chopper half helmet
+half helmet

-A very popular custom chopper helmet style is the half-cap or cranium cap.
 This is a hard-shell half-helmet that protects the skull and brain.
 These chopper helmets do not extend down to the neckline and therefore prevent injuries caused from the helmet driving into the neck when hitting pavement in a wreck.
 Traditionally, these helmets were all black, but today they are available in airbrushed and many colors.

 A new light weight material used in helmets that custom chopper riders love is carbon fiber.
 These lids are not nearly as heavy as old-fashioned helmets but they provide adequate protection necessary to earn the D.O.T. seal of approval.
 These helmets are usually seen in solid colors but some graphics are beginning to appear.
 These are also available in a marble-like finish that looks really nice.